 Working in the public sector can be extremely rewarding.
-Everyone wants to do as much good in the world as they can, which is why a lot of people look into careers as social advocates and with organizations doing good for the people within their communities.
+Everyone wants to do as much good in the world as they can, which is why a lot of people look into careers as social advocates with organizations doing good for the people within their communities.

-The infographic below shows how Anna Maria College can prepare you to work in a variety of public sectors, including grantmaking and giving services, as a civic officer, city manager, health care administrator, and more.
+The infographic below shows how Anna Maria College can help prepare students to work in a variety of public sectors, including grantmaking and giving services, as a civic officer, city manager, health care administrator, and more.Friday, January 4, 2013

 That Flower Looks Surprisingly Like A…

 Flowers not only exist as examples of nature’s powerful and exquisite architectural talents, they are also nature’s vaginal symbols, as Alice Walker revealed in her Color Purple and as Georgia O’Keeffe revealed in her paintings.
 The flower is a symbol of a woman’s strength, and the place of her origin.
 In a dissertation published by Georgia State University, the graduate student reveals flowers as literary symbols in various works that showcased women’s artistry and rebellion.
 The author concludes by stating that a special connection exists between women and flowers, and that by better understanding these connections, one can better understand the contemporary social expectations, pressures and limitations that coincide with women and how they can use flowers in their concrete lives via the symbolic backdrop of literary projections.
 All in all, a flower represents a woman’s strengths.